 Some expect their partners to squirt like the ‘squirt queen’ of the porn industry or ladies that expect their man to have lasting power like the ones they read about in their favourite romance novels, our physiological makeup is different, that a guy can’t last 45 mins or a lady orgasms quickly or doesn’t orgasm at all does not make/mean anything is wrong with them.
 I’m not ignorant of the fact that there are medically related sexual conditions which could be a major drawback.

 But in all, we have to be careful of what we expose ourselves to in the name of seeking sexual knowledge or experience.
 I know many who became addicted to pornography just because they wanted to meet/satisfy the demands of their partner’s sexual expectation.

 The moment you take sex as a trophy, a medal that you have a right to earn, something that must be given to you by your partner, you are setting yourself up for sexual frustration.

 Sex in marriage is meant to be consensual, God designed marriage as a partnership deal, where each partner is supposed to be on a mission to outdo each other in showing love and kindness.

 Love is meant to be given not received.

 You don’t go into marriage because you’ve found someone you can receive love from, but someone you can give love to, that’s why we say “I’ve found someone I love”, not I’ve found someone who loves me.

-You will find fault with this only if you look at it from one side, but if both parties go into marriage with the intention of loving their partner, no one will lose/miss out.
+Ony way you will find fault with this if you look at it from one side, but if both parties go into marriage with the intention of loving their partner, no one will lose/miss out.
 You both love each other, but when you’re both expecting to be loved by the other person, something is wrong.